Adgo-Simranjit/hackathon-app-enpowering-brockers/README.md

    - Ensure MCP server is running and connected to Exact APIs.
    - Build and run the Angular application for the UI (local Url is http://localhost:4200/chat).
    - Confirm that the Angular app communicates with the WebAPI and MCP server for orchestrating Exact API calls.
+   - Alternatively, you can run the ConsoleApp to test the agent.

 4. **Test the Workflow**
    - Sample prompt: Get policy {policyreference}